marqo-ai/getting_started_marqo_cloud/GettingStartedMarqoCloud.md

 ## Billing

 You can view your billing information by heading to the billing tab in the left nav bar.
-You can view your current and forcasted usage for the month as well as a breakdown of your usage.
+You can view your current and forecasted usage for the month as well as a breakdown of your usage.
 To update billing information or to view invoice details and historical billing data you can click the View Billing Portal button at the bottom right and your billing portal will open in a new tab.

 # Marqo Demo Applications